Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb 'Replace' and identifies the resource 'audited action groups for a warehouse.'
-This clearly distinguishes it from siblings like add_audit_group and remove_audit_group, which perform incremental changes.
+The description clearly states the verb 'Replace' and the resource 'audited action groups for a warehouse or SQL analytics endpoint'.
+This distinguishes it from siblings like add_audit_group (adds a single group) and remove_audit_group (removes a group).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.